There’s many things we can do in order to encourage people to purchase. But if we’re not careful, we’ll push people away.

 Customer reviews and testimonials add credibility to your assertion that what you’re selling is legit.
 Here’s why: today’s consumer is totally self-directed.
 By the time they arrive at your website, they’re already in the mindset of wanting to buy.
 By the time they actually reach out to a sales rep or complete a lead gen form, they’re already ready to buy.

-Clarity.fm, as another example, brings together teams of rockstar consultants.
+Clarity.fm brings together teams of rockstar consultants.
 When searching for a marketing expert, for instance, how can advice seekers determine who to call?

 Reviews from previous callers.